c-sanders/ImageOverlay/README.md

   Filters > Python-Fu > Console

-Doing this should cause the following Panel to be displayed.
+Doing this should cause a Python Console Panel - similar to the following, to be displayed.

 ![Test image](/images/Panel_Python-Fu.png "GIMP's Python-Fu Console Panel")